HAVIT Blazor Bootstrap

 3. Import namespaces #

-Add following to your _Imports.razor file:
+Add the following code to your _Imports.razor file:

 @using Havit.Blazor.Components.Web